rmartinho/flamingdangerzone/robot.md

 On Keybase, I am [rmf][keybase].
 There you can find a cryptographic public key for which I possess the corresponding private key.
 I have used that key to prove that this website, my GitHub account, and my Twitter account all belong to someone in possession on that key.
+I also keep a copy of that public key at https://rmf.io/rmf.key.

  [so]: http://stackoverflow.com/u/46642
  [twitter]: http://twitter.com/rmartinhof